betterobjects/activeql/docs/gama-principal.md

 ## Setting the principal

 Whether and how an application determines a principial object is usually specific to the actual implementation.
 You would probably integrate a Authentication Provider or SSO, or implement your own logic.
-In the _GAMA starter application_ you will find a JWT based implementation that you can use right away or adapt to your applications requirement.
+In the _ActiveQL starter application_ you will find a JWT based implementation that you can use right away or adapt to your applications requirement.

 ## Example - User as Principal

-To show how you would add your own implementation to obtain and provide a `principal` to your GAMA application we will create a bit similar solution to the default JWT based implementation but use a quite simple approach with a _User_ entity as `prinicipal` that will hold all information to grant or prohibit any API client's access to certain queries and mutations.
+To show how you would add your own implementation to obtain and provide a `principal` to your ActiveQL application we will create a bit similar solution to the default JWT based implementation but use a quite simple approach with a _User_ entity as `prinicipal` that will hold all information to grant or prohibit any API client's access to certain queries and mutations.

-We will provide a method that we can call from our's apps `gama-app.ts` to include this implementation to our application.
+We will provide a method that we can call from our's apps `activeql-app.ts` to include this implementation to our application.

 ```typescript
 export const addSimpleLogin = ( domainDefinition:DomainDefinition ) => {